DiogenesN/diowtype/README.md

 		#define KEY_ENTER		28

-so there you have it, it's 28, hence: diowtype 28
+so there you have it, it's 28, hence: diowtype 28 will press and release the Enter key.
-It was tested on Debian 12 on Wayfire.

 # What you can do with DioWType
    1. Simulate any key press.